ramsaylanier/WordExpressSchema/README.md

 In the above example, ConnQueries will give you the following:

-**getViewer()**

-Necessary because GraphQL doesn't currently allow for nodes on the root query.
-It simply returns a User object with id:1 and name:Anonymous

 **getPosts(args)**

 args is an object; however, the only acceptable key in args is ```post_type```.
 This finds all published posts by post type.
 Returns a promised array.